Who are unaccompanied refuge minors?

 This may also be refugee children who originally entered the U.S. with family, but have experienced a family breakdown and are now eligible to participate in the URM program.

-LFS foster care case managers assist in finding and providing special services that may be needed such as English language classes, cultural identity and adjustment, refugee trauma and family tracing.
+LFSRM foster care case managers assist in finding and providing special services that may be needed such as English language classes, cultural identity and adjustment, refugee trauma and family tracing.

-LFS is uniquely equipped to offer these children a new chance at life following significant hardship, loss and trauma.
+LFSRM is uniquely equipped to offer these children a new chance at life following significant hardship, loss and trauma.
 We are the only agency in Colorado that has expertise in foster care and refugee resettlement.